SphaeroX/tongveo_v20u/README.md

 ## Getting Started

+You can try this project in two ways:

+### Online Demo

+Try the application in your browser at https://sphaerox.github.io/tongveo_v20u **Note:** The online demo only supports camera preview.
+USB Serial PTZ control features are only available when running locally due to browser security restrictions.

+### Local Installation

 1. Clone or download this repository.
 2. Open **`tongveo_ptz_control.html`** in a Chromium‑based browser.
    (The file can be served from any local web server or opened directly from disk.)
 3. Grant permission when the browser asks for camera access.
 4. Click **Connect Serial (VISCA)** and choose the USB‑serial port.
 5. Use the on‑screen buttons or the hotkeys: